 The War of the Worlds is a film that I would like to like more than I actually do, partly because it is such a visually stunning movie and such a landmark of the SF genre.
 There are so many wonderful innovations in the film, and it helped shape an entire genre.
 But, sadly, as a work of drama it doesn’t hold up because the film tries to be something that the original story was never intended to be, and in throwing out almost all of Wells’ important themes, it fails to satisfyingly replace them with others.
 This results in a script that fails on a very fundamental level of storytelling.
 Sure, it’s exciting, but after the excitement has died down, one asks oneself: “What was this all about?
 What did we learn from this?”
 And the answer is: “Nothing”.

 To date, over 100 films or TV series have been based on H.G.
 Wells’ work, and by 1953 over a dozen feature films and as many shorts had been made from his novels and stories – he also wrote a number of scripts for shorts in the twenties.
 The first substantial sci-fi film in history, A Trip to the Moon, was an uncredited mishmash of ideas from both him and Jules Verne.
-A British, sadly lost, movie was made on First Men in the Moon in 1919, and The Island of Dr. Moreau was turned into the German Die Insel der Verschollenen in 1921, also a lost film.
+A British, sadly lost, movie was made on First Men in the Moon in 1919, and The Island of Dr. Moreau was turned into the German Die Insel der Verschollenen in 1921 (review).
 Paramount, who produced The War of the Worlds, also held the rights to The Island of Dr. Moreau, which was made into an excellent film in 1932, as Island of Lost Souls (review).
 Wells didn’t like the film, as he thought it put too much emphasis on the horror elements.
 He did, however, like Universal’s splendid take on The Invisible Man in 1933 (review), made by British Frankenstein director James Whale.
 However, one can imagine he was not too fond of the franchise the film launched, that mostly had very little to do with the literary source.
 Generally, he didn’t like the way his stories were portraid on film, and tried his own hand at screenwriting for the British epic Things to Come (1936, review), based on his own book, produced by Alexander Korda and directed by William Cameron Menzies.
 Although visually marvellous and thematically ambitious, the film suffered badly from Wells’ pompous and preachy script.

 Gene Barry (born Eugene Klass, he took his moniker from actor John Barrymore) was a ”song and dance man” from the New York stage who drew up to Hollywood with his family after ending a tour in the South, and managed to secure a contract with Paramount on a whim in 1951, just three days after arriving in Los Angeles.
 According to an obit in The Telegraph, the news came as such a shock to his wife that she fainted and fell into a pool.
 After a few TV guest spots, he secured his first lead in The Atomic City, and was then shoved directly into The War of the Worlds, with a salary of 1 000 dollars a week, or between 9 000 and 13 000 dollars today, depending on how you count.
 In comparison, lead actress Ann Robinson made 125 dollars a week.